High Prices For Orphan Drugs Strain Families And Insurers

 In the past year, the Whitbecks said they have paid more than $17,000 out of pocket for Luke's medical care.
 Most of the cost falls on Oxford, the insurer that covers the 25 employees and their families where Drew works.
 The small, family-owned company said the medical coverage for its employees amounts to about $338,000 a year, and employees don't pay monthly premiums.

-The ultimate cost to the family is unclear but they fear the drug treatments, plus related care, could reach into hundreds of thousands per year if the reauthorizations ever stop.
+The ultimate cost to the Whitbecks is unclear, but they fear the drug treatments, plus related care, could reach into hundreds of thousands per year if the reauthorizations ever stop.

-Meg has gone back to work part time as a dietician and the family launched a fund-raising effort called "The Warrior Campaign" on social media, which shows the family has raised nearly $12,000 thus far.
+Meg has gone back to work part time as a dietitian, and the Whitbecks launched a fundraising effort called "The Warrior Campaign" on social media, which shows they have raised nearly $12,000 thus far.
 They also applied for $15,000 in aid from the Sanofi Genzyme's patient assistance program.
 So far, the family said the company has paid for a month of Cerezyme and provided guidance from a case manager.

 While she appreciates the support, Meg Whitbeck is daunted by the uncertainty of what the family has to come up with.